ciampluca/PrACo/README.md

 ## Overview

-**Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting** introduces a new benchmark named **PrACo** (**Pr**esence **A**ware **Co**unting Benchmark) designed to evaluate the performance of different models in counting objects in images with an awareness of object presence.
+**Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting** introduces a new benchmark named **PrACo** (**Pr**ompt-**A**ware **Co**unting Benchmark) designed to evaluate the performance of different class-agnostic prompt-guided counting models in counting the correct objects.
+In the paper, we demonstrated how state-of-the-art models fail to correctly understand the provided textual prompt, defaulting to the most prevalent object class instead.
 This repository includes the necessary scripts and instructions to run the benchmark and evaluate the models described in the paper.

 ## Repository Structure